jesperborgstrup/Py-IBLT/README.md

 ## Notes

 * Records that are deleted without a corresponding insert operation can be recovered with the `get` and `list_entries` functions.
+* Error detection using `hashValueSum` as described in the paper is currently not implemented.
 * Duplicate keys are not supported.

 ## Usage